yingji15/yingji15.github.io/_posts/2019-08-09-first-post.md

 # how to work with my advisor?

 Thinking in another person's shoes sometimes get difficult.
-I have no idea how a professor feels so this is a very helpful post to read.
+It's hard to imagine how a professor feels so this is a very helpful post to read.
 Besides, communication is something I feel always worth learning and improving:

 <http://www.pgbovine.net/managing-me-as-your-advisor.htm>